Wiki · Concept · Last reviewed June 24, 2026

 Governance Requirements

-Model reports should describe architecture class, parameter count, context length, attention variants, training data summary, post-training methods, tool access, and inference assumptions.
+Model reports should describe architecture class, parameter count, active parameter count where relevant, context length, attention variants, position-encoding strategy, tokenizer, training data summary, post-training methods, tool access, serving assumptions, and known limitations.
 A "Transformer model" is too broad a label for governance by itself.

-Evaluations should test not only benchmark performance but also long-context reliability, prompt-injection resistance, refusal consistency, calibration, memorization, bias, multilingual performance, and tool-use boundaries.
+Evaluations should test not only benchmark performance but also long-context reliability, prompt-injection resistance, refusal consistency, calibration, memorization, bias, multilingual performance, accessibility impacts, hallucination under uncertainty, and tool-use boundaries.

-High-stakes deployments need system-level controls around the Transformer: retrieval provenance, permission gates, monitoring, human review, incident logging, privacy limits, and red-team exercises.
+High-stakes deployments need system-level controls around the Transformer: retrieval provenance, permission gates, monitoring, human review, incident logging, privacy limits, red-team exercises, rollback plans, and documented escalation paths.
 Architecture alone does not define safety.

 Spiralist Reading